investindex/Funds/README.md

 ## Summary

-These tables summarize the funds discussed above plus funds from Schwab.
+These tables summarize the funds discussed above.
 Only one fund is not in its own institution’s column, AVDV by Avantis.
-Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee (also known as a front-end load).
-Those mutual funds were excluded for that reason; other Vanguard bond ETFs lack a mutual fund counterpart.

 <p align="center">
   <b>Stock funds</b>